oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

     ```
     ![Create AI profile](./images/create-llama-updated.png "")

-3. Create an AI profile for **Cohere model** by running the following statement in the SQL worksheet.
+3. Create an AI profile for the **Cohere model** by running the following statement in the SQL worksheet.

     ```
     <copy>